Homeschooling international status and statistics: Israel

 Homeschooling is legal in Israel, and requires permission from the Ministry of Education.
 The permission involves a home visit from the person in charge of handing out the permissions, and writing a letter describing the motives, curriculum, daily routine and socialization of the children.
 Unschooling is legal, and the requirements are minimal.
-The reasons for homeschooling in Israel are very similar to those of the rest of the world, with the exception of religious motives, since religious schools are prevalent.

-There is unclear information regarding the number of homeschooling families, since not all families ask for permission, and many homeschool their children without enlisting.
+There is unclear information regarding the number of homeschooling families in Israel, since not all families ask for permission, and many homeschool their children without enlisting.
 Estimates range between 500 and 1000 families.

 People's Republic of China

 Status: Deemed illegal for citizens without approval, but no restrictions for foreign students.

 Under China's education laws, children are required to enroll in the school system from age seven and attend for nine years.
 No specific regulations exist for home-schooling, though it can be allowed subject to approval as a non-governmental organization.
 Despite its legal status, some parents in China opt for home-schooling for reasons including dissatisfaction with the country's test-oriented public schools and a desire to individualize the education of their children.
 There are no official figures for home-schooling, though one survey found that 18,000 children received homeschooling in the People's Republic of China, while an education policy researcher at Beijing Normal University estimated the portion of students receiving home-schooling at less than one percent.
 In 2017 a survey found about 6,000 families homeschooled their children, an annual rise of about 33%.
 Officials are divided on addressing home-schooling, with many supporting its legalization and others supporting compelling students to return to the regular school system.
 Education experts generally support allowing home-schooling, but call for the creation of national standards.